There are eight DPA Principles

 - Not transferred to other countries without adequate protection

-Personal data is becoming increasingly valuable and the collectors and users of data have responsibilities under the act, such as asking a data subject’s permission to use the data.
+Personal data is becoming increasingly valuable and the collectors and users of data have responsibilities under the act, such as asking a subject’s permission to use the data.

 The SVA only keeps sufficient information to allow us to register your business, the key contact and contact details such as email, telephone or mobile number.
 These details are never shared with anyone outside of the association however, as an association member it is important we network all members to each other and our Founder Partners.
 Once signed up your business details will be displayed on the site and available to visitors to the site to see and access.
-The SVA will never knowingly share your contact data with outside third parties not linked to the SVA, we will never sell or re-sell your data.
+The SVA will never knowingly share your contact information with outside third parties not linked to the SVA, we will never sell or re-sell your information.
 By joining the SVA you agree to allow the platform to display your business and or contact details to other members and visitors to the site.

 There are three groups referred to in the act: